 All children have to make adjustments when a new baby joins the family.
 If your older child’s initial reaction to the baby isn’t positive, it might help to know that a positive sibling relationship will eventually develop – usually by the time the baby has reached about 14 months.

 If you can make this a positive and exciting time, your school-age or teenage child will feel that the change is about everybody in the family and not just about the new baby.
-You can let your children know that they have an important role in the family by talking often about all the wonderful things you love about them, who they are and how they make their own special contribution to the family.
+You can let your children know that they have an important role in the family by talking often about the things you love about them.
+You can also talk about how they make a special contribution to the family.

 Your child might have some ideas to share about how she’d like to be involved with the new baby.
 And even if she doesn’t have any ideas, just making the time to talk about the situation shows your child that you care and that you think her feelings are important.